UniversalViewer/universalviewer/CONFIG.md

 Determines if sharing is enabled.

 [^1]: This option is documented based on its intended functionality, but a working example or environment to confirm its behaviour is yet to be identified.
+[^2]: There may be known issues with this setting; it is in the process of being reviewed and its behaviour may be revised in the future.